bkuhn/talks/Oslo-2016/compliance.markdown

 + Our goals are diametrically opposed.

-# VMware: Combined Work Test Case for Linux
+# Linux's Combined Work Test Case

-+ We later found some VMware violations were first identified publicly in 2007.
++ VMware violations were first identified publicly in 2007.
+       + as we discovered later when:

-+ Conservancy was first informed of them in 2011, including BusyBox and Linux violations.
++ Conservancy was first informed of a violation in 2011, including BusyBox and Linux violations.

 + VMware was glad to fix compliance problems with BusyBox, but refused for